89luca89/distrobox/docs/useful_tips.md

 ## Apply resource limitation on the fly

 Podman has `--cpuset-cpus` and `--memory` flags to apply limitation on how much resources a container can use.
-However, these flags only work during container creation (`podman create` / `podman run`) and not after it's created (`podman exec`, which is used by Distrobox to execute commands inside of container).
+However, these flags only work during container creation (`podman create` / `podman run`) and not after it's created (`podman exec`, which is used by Distrobox to execute commands inside of container), which means changing resource limitation requires recreation of a container.

 Nontheless you can still apply resource limitation using SystemD's resource control functionality.
+It's not recommended to pass resource limitation arguments (e.g. `--cpuset-cpus` and `--memory`) to `distrobox create --additional-flags` as SystemD already provides much more flexible resource control functionality.

 To list all distroboxes and its full IDs: